miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ~~~
 Figure 27: Example of SIG-LTV 2nd Decoded value of `header.ltv.archive.timestamp`

-The `header.ltv.archive.timestamp.validations.certs` array contains the archive TSA certificate and certificates required for PKIX validation of the archive TSA certificate associated with the RFC 3161 archive timestamp.
+The `header.ltv.archive.timestamp.validations.certs` array contains the archive TSA certificate and certificates required for PKIX validation of the archive TSA certificate associated with the {{!RFC3161}} archive timestamp.

 The embedded certificate values use BASE64 encoding because they are DER-encoded ASN.1 certificate objects.

 The embedded CRL values use BASE64 encoding because they are DER-encoded ASN.1 CRL objects.

-The `tst` value contains a BASE64-encoded RFC 3161 TimeStampToken in DER format.
+The `tst` value contains a BASE64-encoded {{!RFC3161}} TimeStampToken in DER format.

 The archive timestamp validation information becomes part of the accumulated long-term validation state protected by subsequent archive timestamps.